What is propolis?

 Propolis is an increasingly important allergen, with European studies reporting positive patch test rates of 1.2 to 6.6%.
 In one series from Finland, the rate increased from 0.5% in 1995-7 to 1.4% in 2000-2.
 Another study in children reported an increase from 2% to 13.7% between 1995 and 2002; 75% of the patch test-positive children had used a natural product or alternative medicine remedy.
 In a 2010 Polish patch test study of children with chronic recurrent eczema and atopy, a positive propolis patch test was recorded in 16.5% of children aged 7-8 years and 5.4% of adolescents aged 16-17 years.
 Propolis was the second most common positive patch test allergen after nickel in children and the fourth most common in adolescents.

-Exposure to propolis and propolis-related substances can occur in the following settings:
+Exposure to propolis and propolis-related substances can occur in multiple settings.

-- shoemaker – beeswax is used for the seams of handmade boots and may be contaminated with propolis.
+- Shoemakers – beeswax is used for the seams of handmade boots and may be contaminated with propolis.

 - Honey — although propolis is usually completely removed it may be added for its purported therapeutic effect